Anisotropic Velocity Fluctuations in Galaxy Mergers: A Probe of the Magnetic Field: Summary

 \section{Summary}

 The Velocity Gradient Technique (VGT; \citealt{GL17,LY18a,HYL18}) offers a novel method for mapping magnetic fields in external galaxies \citep{2022ApJ...941...92H,2023MNRAS.519.1068L}.
 Central to VGT’s methodology is the assumption that velocity fields in galaxies are anisotropic.
 Although VGT has been validated using ideal MHD turbulence simulations and observations of quiescent galaxies, it has yet to be tested in the context of galaxy mergers, where velocity fields are substantially more complex.
-To address this, we conducted a zoom-in cosmological simulation of a galaxy merger using AREPO, analyzing the pre-merger, merger, and post-merger stages.
+To address this, we analyzed a zoom-in cosmological simulation of a galaxy merger using AREPO \citep{2021MNRAS.506..229W}, analyzing the pre-merger, merger, and post-merger stages.
 Our major findings are as follows: \begin{enumerate} \item We confirm that velocity fluctuations in galaxy mergers are distinctly anisotropic, with a more pronounced component perpendicular to the local magnetic field.
-The velocity gradient tends to be preferentially perpendicular to the magnetic field, with its amplitude increasing at smaller scales. \item Our application of VGT across different merger stages reveals a statistically significant global agreement with magnetic fields as derived from polarization observations.
+The velocity gradient tends to be preferentially perpendicular to the magnetic field, with its amplitude increasing at smaller scales. \item Our application of VGT across different merger stages reveals a statistically significant global agreement with magnetic fields as derived from polarization-like mock observations.
 This finding validates the effectiveness of VGT in tracing magnetic fields in different galaxy evolution stages and conditions. \item Throughout the galaxy merger, we observed a substantial intensification of velocity, magnetic field, and density fluctuations across all scales.
-The post-merger values for velocity and magnetic field structure functions were systematically higher than their pre-merger states \citep[see also][]{2021MNRAS.506..229W}. \item The scaling of velocity fluctuations exhibits a slope close to 1/2 up to a scale of approximately 0.4~kpc, before shifting to a steeper trend between 0.6 and 3~kpc, and to a shallower trend at larger scales.
-The 1/2 slope is either indicative of Burger's turbulence or could signal the velocity of an object subject to constant gravitational acceleration.
+The post-merger values for velocity and magnetic field structure functions were systematically higher than their pre-merger states \citep[see also][]{2021MNRAS.506..229W}. \item The scaling of velocity fluctuations exhibits a slope close to 1/2 up to a scale of approximately 0.3~kpc, before shifting to a steeper trend between 0.6 and 3~kpc, and to a shallower trend at larger scales.
 The scaling of magnetic field and density fluctuations at scales smaller than 1.0 kpc also align closely with a 1/2 slope. \end{enumerate}

 \emph{Software:} \texttt{yt} \citep{Turk2011}, \texttt{Paicos} \citep{Berlok_Paicos_A_Python_2024}, \texttt{astropy} \citep{astropy}, \texttt{matplotlib} \citep{Hunter2007} and \texttt{numpy} \citep{numpy}.